Prithvi2004/CapStone-Project/README.md

 - **script.js**: Handles form submission and interactions on the login and registration page.
 - **script copy.js**: Manages the chatbot's interactions and API calls.
 - **style.css**: General styles for the application.
+- **styles.css**: Additional styles for various elements and responsiveness.

 ## Contributing
 Contributions are welcome!
 Please fork the repository and create a pull request with your changes.
 Make sure to follow the coding conventions and include appropriate tests.

 ## License
 This project is licensed under the MIT License.
 See the `LICENSE` file for more details.